0xdefaceme/whitepaper/README.md

 `exploitReward`.
 A contract owner could hence implement an adjustable `exploitReward` function that when called on `pay` could yield a lower than expected bounty.
-Attackers should hence always audit the Exploitable EIP standard functions with care to make sure, they're not tricked in giving away a vulnerability for free.
+Attackers should hence always audit the Exploitable EIP standard functions carefully to make sure, they're not tricked in giving away a vulnerability for free.

 #### 5. What if an attacker maliciously sets the damage estimate to a higher than legit value?